draeder/random-walk/README.md

 const walk = new Walk

 let params = {
-    rate: 50, // Desired rate in milliseconds.
-Minimum is 50 (default).
-    type: "positive", // "normal" (default), "positive", "negative"
+    type: "positive", // Desired number type: "normal" (default), "positive", "negative"
-    base: 0, // Starting value.
-Any number >= 0 (default)
+    base: 0, // Starting value: Any number >= 0 (default)
-    volatility: 100 // 100 is normal (default), > 100 is less volatile, < 100 is more volatile
+    scale: 100 // Scale of change from base.
+100 is normal (default), > 100 is less volatile, < 100 is more volatile
 }

 walk.on("result", result => {